WestiferRobin/w-lang/README.md

 As of now I'm very content what I have released, although I am 99% positive that it is not perfect.
 The error log is really not helpful at all.
 Best thing to do is to debug throught the compiler code and your W Lang code and if there are any bugs you find just reach out to me.

 ## Future Features
+1. Write and execute unittests and an automation test suite
-1. Add switch statements.
+2. Add switch statements.
-2. Include floating point numbers, bytes, and bool.
+3. Include floating point numbers, bytes, and bool.
-3. Add default values for parameters.
 4. Add try catch functionality.
+5. Add do while loops and foreach loops
-5. Replace LL(1) parser to LR(1).
+6. Replace LL(1) parser to LR(1).
-6. More system functions like reading files, threads, and etc.
+7. More system functions like reading files, threads, and etc.
-7. Make the language object oriented with access modifiers.
+8. Make the language object oriented with access modifiers.
-8. A more detailed error catcher.
+9. A more detailed error catcher.
-9. Create Frameworks for Web, Mobile, Applications, and Tools.
+10. Create Frameworks for Web, Mobile, Applications, and Tools.
 This will need more system apis like reading files and so forth.

 # How To Code in W Language